RobinsAviary/YueCat/README.md

 Clear the entire screen to a single color.

-It is reccomended to call this first in most programs, before you draw anything else.
+It is suggested to call this first in most programs, before you draw anything else.
 Otherwise, graphics from previous frames will stick around (think out-of-bounds in Source games).
 You can also recreate this behavior by using a full-screen rectangle.

 `Draw.Line(startPosition: Vector2, endPosition: Vector2, color: Color)`